 - 2. In the Import Options section, select the Import as Toon Boom Bitmap Drawing option. - 3.
 In the Colour Space section, the colour space of the new created layer is selected as sRGB by default.
-If "Read Toon Boom Drawings Using sRGB Colour Space" is disabled-see Setting the Working Colour Space for a Scene.
+If "Read Toon Boom Drawings Using sRGB Colour Space" is disabled.
 It is possible to specify the colour space, which will be used by new layer.
 If add to existing layer, the colour space of the existing layer will be used, and the option is also disabled. - 4.
 Enabling the option "Convert Image Colour Space on Import" and selecting the "Source Colour Space" of the image allows you to convert the image colour space to the layer's colour space, if the colour space of image to be imported is known.